tnaganawa/tungstenfabric-docs/TungstenFabricKnowledgeBase.md

 ## Tungsten fabric deployment on public cloud

+### gatewayless and snat

 When installed on public cloud, vRouter needs to have floating-ip from underlay IP, since no hardware which serve MPLS over IP or VXLAN is avalaible ..

-Fortunately, since 4.1, tungsten fabric supports gatewayless feature, so it won't have much difficulty to serve floating-ip from that virtual-network (idea is to attach another IP with ENI, and make it the source of floating-ip, to make the service on vRouter accessible from the outside world)
+Having said that, since tungsten fabric supports gatewayless feature, it won't have much difficulty to serve floating-ip from that virtual-network (idea is to attach another IP with ENI, and make it the source of floating-ip, to make the service on vRouter accessible from the outside world)
  - https://github.com/Juniper/contrail-specs/blob/master/gateway-less-forwarding.md

 Note: I personally prefer to make service-network gatewayless, when kubernetes is used (external-ip will not be used for this setup).
 If some hypervisor with baremetal instance is used, floating-ip with some gatewayless subnet is still the pereferred option.